Document Classification: Theoretical Exploratory Paper

 We live in an age of information overload.
 Daily emergence of "new investment methods," "revolutionary techniques," and "next-generation strategies" creates constant noise.

 However, truly successful individuals maintain remarkably simple principles over extended periods.
 Both Buffett's investment principles and Bogle's index strategy prove surprisingly simple in essence.
+We propose that complexity often signifies system vulnerability, while simple, robust systems generate long-term results.

 The Convergence Point: Beyond the Tedium-Play Dichotomy